LazyTuba/completion-tracker/README.md

         c : { trackType : 'hold', opts : {} }
     };

-The tracker will emit a 'complete' event when at least one post has been registered for every tag.
+The completion-tracker will emit a 'complete' event when at least one post has been registered for every tag.

 #### Specification for tracking completion of labeled group(s) of tasks.